aric-hamburg/brown-bag-sessions/README.md

 Wir freuen uns darauf, Dich bei zukünftigen Events wieder begrüßen zu dürfen.

 ## Nächster Vortrag
-- **12.02.2026** - Oliver Niehus (Cybersecurity Lead Architect - Enterprise Architecture and Engineering Security Group (EAG Security) - Microsoft): AI Threat Modelling Assistant - Threat Modelling Überblick und Demo

-Was ist Threat Modelling?
-Erleben Sie in dieser Session eine praxisnahe Demo des Microsoft-internen AI Threat Modelling Assistant, der auch in Kundenprojekten verwendet werden kann.
-Das Tool automatisiert und beschleunigt zentrale Schritte des Threat Modellings: Von der Analyse von Architektur-Artefakten über die automatische Generierung von Bedrohungen, Angriffsszenarien und Gegenmaßnahmen bis hin zur strukturierten Berichterstellung.
-Die Demo zeigt, wie Sie mit KI-Unterstützung effizienter Risiken erkennen und abschwächen können.
+**17.02.2026** - Etienne Bernard (CEO & Co-Founder - Numind): Outclassing Frontier LLMs at Extracting Information -- in English

+Accurately extracting information from documents has been a decades-old challenge at the core of many workflows, from automated back-office processing to enterprise RAG.
+While LLMs promise to solve this, they still hallucinate, struggle with long or complex documents, and fail on real-world structure.
+This talk introduces specialized LLMs for information extraction — NuExtract and NuMarkdown — which reduce hallucinations and outperform frontier models while being orders of magnitude smaller.

 ## Weitere geplante Vorträge
 ### Februar 2026

-- **17.02.2026** - Etienne Bernard (CEO & Co-Founder - Numind): Outclassing Frontier LLMs at Extracting Information -- in English
 - **19.02.2026** - Johnny Kessler (Data Architect - PINKTUM): Wie KI die Softwareentwicklung verändert

 ### März 2026 ♀️